 Sometimes there can be perks to flying into smaller airports that make it worth the extra expense.
 At Steamboat Springs, you can receive free night skiing on your day of arrival when you fly into Steamboat/Hayden.
 Just show your boarding pass at the ticket window.
 And with certain airlines, such as Alaska, you also get free skiing at Steamboat on your departure date, as well!
+(Free skiing is suspended for the 2020-2021 ski season, but it will be full steam ahead for the 2021-2022 season!)
 Two free lift tickets and a shorter drive may make a flight worth the price difference.
 You may be able to go without a rental car in Steamboat Springs, thanks to a great transportation system.

 Steamboat Springs has a lower elevation (at 6,900 feet) than some of the Denver area ski resorts (the base of Breckenridge is 9,600 feet!), so the same-day ski deals work better at Steamboat than perhaps other locations.
 We definitely recommend taking it slow and adjusting to the altitude if you are visiting higher parts of Colorado.
 Here‘s some advice on how to prevent altitude sickness, which can come in handy when visiting Colorado.

 Know How to Truly Find the Cheapest Flights to Colorado

 Shopping for the best airline fares has become almost a game these days.
 When comparing airline fares to the same destination, make sure you know what is included before you book.
 If you do mess up and realize there are cheaper flights, you usually have 24 hours to cancel and rebook.
 Sometimes the cheapest fare is actually the most expensive ticket once you select a seat, check a bag or bring a carry-on.